 Since every student’s thesis project is unique, the precise steps involved in completing yours will be specific to you.
 Draw on the plan you created in HC 477H and stay in dialogue with your primary thesis advisor as you refine your project.
 Many students choose to enroll in independent study credits or apply for funding to support their thesis project, although neither is required.
 Finally, don’t forget that if your thesis project involves working with human subjects (interviews, surveys, experiments, etc.) or vertebrate animals, you may need to go through university approval processes.
 Your primary thesis advisor will be able to help you determine if you need such approval and provide guidance as you apply for it.

 Take Independent Study Credits: You can't write a thesis in your spare time.
-Although you are not required to do so, you may want to enroll in independent study credits through your major or through the honors college so that thesis work becomes part of your weekly work schedule.
+Although you are not required to do so, you may want to enroll in independent study credits through your major, minor, or through the honors college so that thesis work becomes part of your weekly work schedule.
 To create time in your schedule for independent study credits for thesis-related work, you can replace one elective HC colloquium with four or more credits of independent research related to your thesis.
 These research credits may be taken in a single term or spread out over multiple terms and are typically supervised by your primary thesis advisor.

 Apply for Funding: Depending on your project, you may decide to apply for a grant or stipend to support your work.
 The CHC and University of Oregon offer many programs to support student research.
 For most grants, you will need to apply with the support of your primary thesis advisor, so make sure you talk with them well in advance of the grant deadlines.
 Your primary thesis advisor may also know about funding opportunities specific to your discipline.